Lheidli Tʼenneh Band: Acquisition of Reserve No.1 by the Railway

 In 1908, the Grand Trunk Pacific Railway (GTP) identified the Reserve No.1 land as an ideal area for a railway and station site, and attempted to claim that all of the 1366 acres was needed for railway purposes, and thus circumvent negotiations with the Department of Indian Affairs.
 This was rejected.
-The Department of Indian Affairs wished to protect the Lheidli T'enneh's interests but also supported railway development.
-By 1910, the DIA agent in the area was concerned about the influence of white settlers on the Lheidli T'enneh, including the supply of liquor to the village and that "civilization has overtaken them too rapidly" DIA Indian Agent John McDougall however saw that the Lheidli T'enneh had come to see the value of the land and employed that in negotiations.
+The Department of Indian Affairs wished to protect the Lheidli Tʼenneh's interests but also supported railway development.
+By 1910, the DIA agent in the area was concerned about the influence of white settlers on the Lheidli Tʼenneh, including the supply of liquor to the village and that "civilization has overtaken them too rapidly" DIA Indian Agent John McDougall however saw that the Lheidli Tʼenneh had come to see the value of the land and employed that in negotiations.

 Between 1908 and 1911, several offers for the acquisition of the Reserve No.1 lands were made by the GTP and others such as Charles Millar (of BC Express) who wanted to develop the land.
 The Department of Indian Affairs in conjunction with railroad representatives made several offers for the land.
 In 1910, Chief Louis described the attachment to the land and village to McDougall, who reported that "Land, Cash, and farm equipment" would be needed to overcome resistance, and the band was considered to be averse to a sale.
 McDougall met with Chief Louis again in December 1910 offering (/acre) but Chief Louis told McDougall that "they could not in their present mind surrender this reserve".
 A vote was held at a meeting two days later with members of the Band over age 21. the vote approved the surrender of the reserve land 12–11, but Chief Louis asked to talk with his people and the Band did not consider the vote final.
 The Band appointed Oblate Missionary E.C Bellot as an emissary to Ottawa with a larger cash demand of $1000 per acre, which was refused by DIA representatives.
 Upon return to Fort George, a new vote by the Band unanimously turned down the sale.
 During this time, the business developers of Fort George Townsite opposed the sale of the reserve lands as it would lead to its rival building a competing town while South Fort George, which was built close to the old HBC Post and the village, welcomed the railway and its townsite.